50 spook-tacular DIY Halloween decorating ideas

 Add a wicked word board

-Spell out some Halloween fun by adding a wooden word board to the mantel and magically changing the message each day as the 31st October draws nearer.
-If you want a look that's a little less scary, opt for dainty props in softer colours and a lantern or two.
+Spell out some Halloween fun by adding a wooden word board to the mantel and magically changing the message each day as the 31 October draws nearer.
+If you want a look that's a little less scary, opt for props in softer colours and a lantern or two.

 Love this?
-Like and follow us on Facebook for more decorating ideas for the holidays
+Follow us on Facebook for more decorating ideas for the holidays

 Comments